 4. Bharat ka Naksha : The Western Ghats

 On the western coast, the majestic Western Ghats run parallel to the Arabian Sea, boasting a wealth of biodiversity.
 These mountain ranges are home to lush forests, picturesque hill stations, and countless waterfalls.
-The Western Ghats are also recognized as one of the world’s biodiversity hotspots, hosting numerous endemic species of flora and fauna.
+The Western Ghats are also as one of the world’s biodiversity hotspots, hosting numerous endemic species of flora and fauna.

 5. Bharat ka Naksha : The Serene Eastern Ghats